SEMC Award Nominations

 Recognition of Innovation, Service, and Leadership in Museum Professionals

-Creativity, innovation, and leadership proliferate in museum professionals throughout the southeast.
 The SEMC Awards Committee needs your help to identify and honor outstanding colleagues who have helped shape the world of museums.
-All awards will be presented on Wednesday October 26, 2022 as part of the SEMC2022 Awards Luncheon and Round Table in Rogers, Arkansas.
-2022 Awards Chair, Rosalind Martin, encourages all SEMC members to take a few moments to consider those worthy friends, colleagues and mentors who, through their work with museums and their activities in museum associations, have provided exemplary service to the southeastern museum community.
+All awards will be presented on Wednesday November 15, 2023 as part of the SEMC2023 Awards Luncheon and Round Table in Louisville, Kentucky.
+2023 Awards Chair, Rosalind Martin, encourages all SEMC members to consider those worthy friends, colleagues and mentors who, through their work with museums and their activities in museum associations, have provided exemplary service to the southeastern museum community.

 JAMES R. SHORT AWARD - Established by SEMC in 1981, the purpose of this award is to recognize individuals who have given a lifetime – 20 years or more – of distinguished service to the museum profession, with a significant portion of that service at a museum within the SEMC region.
 The nominee need not be currently employed nor living in the region.
 Service to the museum profession through SEMC and other museum associations, as well as employment service, will be considered in the nomination process.
 Nominations of eligible individuals who have retired or will retire within the year preceding or following the SEMC Annual Meeting are especially appropriate.